 What are the Signs and Symptoms of an ACL Injury?

 The severity of the symptoms tends to correlate with the severity of the injury.
 In other words, the worse the injury, the worse the symptoms.
-The most common symptom of an ACL injury is pain and swelling at the knee joint.
+The most common symptom of an ACL injury is pain, swelling and instability at the knee joint.
 Sometimes a popping sound can be heard at the moment of injury.

 A minor ACL injury is just like any other soft tissue injury and should be treated accordingly.
 This involves the application of R.I.C.E.R.
 (R) rest, (I) ice, (C) compression, (E) elevation and obtaining a (R) referral for appropriate medical treatment.
 The following two points are of most importance.

-During the first 24 to 72 hours after an injury, be sure to avoid any form of heat at the injury site.
+During the first 24 to 72 hours be sure to avoid any form of heat at the injury site.
 This includes heat lamps, heat creams, spas, Jacuzzi’s and saunas.
 Avoid all movement and massage of the injured area.
 Also, avoid excessive alcohol.
 All these things will increase the bleeding, swelling and pain of your injury.
-Avoid them at all costs.

 For major ACL injuries, including a complete tear of the ligament, surgery will be necessary.
 The specific procedures for each surgery varies according to the degree of damage done, the age of the patient, the activity level of the patient and if there are any other injuries to the knee joint.